SignalR/SignalR/CONTRIBUTING.md

 ### Submitting Pull requests

-You will need to submit a [Contributor License Agreement](http://www.microsoft.com/web/webpi/eula/MSOpenTech_CLA.rtf) form before submitting your pull request.
-This needs to only be done once for any Microsoft OSS project.
+You will need to submit a [Contributor License Agreement](http://go.microsoft.com/fwlink/?LinkID=293426&clcid=0x409) form before submitting your pull request.
+This needs to only be done once for any Microsoft Open Technologies OSS project.
 Download the Contributor License Agreement (CLA).
 Please fill in, sign, scan and email it to msopentech-cla@microsoft.com.

 Make sure you can build the code.
 Familiarize yourself with the project workflow and our coding conventions.
 If you don't know what a pull request is read this https://help.github.com/articles/using-pull-requests.